ibm-cloud-docs/appid/faq.md

 The graduated tier plan consists of two parts: the number of authentication events and the number of authorized users.
 You are charged each month, based on the summary of the two parts.
 The total price is the cumulative charge for each level of usage, consisting of your quantity multiplied by the unit price at that tier.

+Your first 1000 authentication events and first 1000 authorized users are free each month, with the exception of any advanced security events.
+Any advanced security events incurs an extra charge.

 ### Authentication events

 An authentication event occurs when a new access token, regular or anonymous, is issued.
-For identified users, each new access token is valid by default for 1 hour (be it through real user authentication or via refresh tokens).
-Anonymous tokens are valid by default for 1 month.
+Tokens can be issued as a response to a sign-in request that is initiated by a user, or on behalf of the user by an app.
+By default, access tokens are valid for one hour and anonymous tokens are valid for 30 days.
 After the token expires, you must create a new token to access protected resources.
-You can update the expiration time of {{site.data.keyword.appid_short_notm}} tokens on the **Sign-in Expiration** page in the {{site.data.keyword.appid_short_notm}} dashboard.
+You can update the expiration time of your {{site.data.keyword.appid_short_notm}} tokens on the **Sign-in Expiration** page of the service dashboard.

-When you use {{site.data.keyword.appid_short_notm}} in mobile applications, tokens are stored in keystore or key-chain and are added to every future request.
-The tokens are accessible by using the {{site.data.keyword.appid_short_notm}} Android or iOS SDK.
-When you use {{site.data.keyword.appid_short_notm}} in web applications, it is recommended to store the tokens in application session cookies.
+If you turn on one or more of the following advanced capabilities, you incur an extra charge: Multi-Factor Authentication password policy management.
+{: important}

 ### Authorized users

-An authorized user is a unique user that logs in with your service whether directly or indirectly.
-You are charged for one authorized user every time a new user logs in from each identity provider, including anonymous users.
-For example, if a user logs in with Facebook, and later logs in by using Google, they are considered two separate authorized users.
+An authorized user is a unique user that signs in with your service whether directly or indirectly, including anonymous users.
+You are charged for one authorized user each time a new user signs in to your application, including anonymous users.
+For example, if a user signs in with Facebook and later signs in by using Google, they are considered two separate authorized users.

-For more information on graduated tier pricing, see the [{{site.data.keyword.Bluemix_notm}} pricing docs](/docs/billing-usage/how_charged.html).
+For the most up to date pricing information for {{site.data.keyword.appid_short_notm}}, see the [pricing calculator](https://console.cloud.ibm.com/pricing/configure/service/AdvancedMobileAccess-d6aece47-d840-45b0-8ab9-ad15354deeea).
+{: note}

 </br>